jq Expressions

 This document describes the usage of jq expressions in functions, switch state conditions, action function arguments, data filtering, and event publishing.

-JQ expression might be tricky to master, for non trivial cases, it is recommended to use helper tools like JQ Play to validate the expression before including it in the workflow file.
+JQ expression might be tricky to master, for non-trivial cases, it is recommended to use helper tools like JQ Play to validate the expression before including it in the workflow file.

 Example of jq expression in functions